 When a customer requests a return, don’t make them do all the work in some attempt to deter them from following through on their return.
 If a customer wants to return something, they will return it – their satisfaction with you will be dependent upon if and how you facilitate that transaction – so why not make it fast and easy?

 Take a few minutes out of your day to take care of your customer; explain packaging requirements, spend a few bucks on a shipping label, get that RMA over and done with and move on.
 Yes, it’s a pain and it costs you a finger full of money, but it beats the hours and days you’ll spend defending yourself against chargebacks, negative reviews, and issuing damage control statements after you’ve been slammed on Facebook and Twitter.

 Always Favor the Customer

 Most banks won’t honor your request for a merchant account if you don’t have a return policy – it’s all about consumer protection, a fact you should keep in mind.
 Yes, it’s important to protect your business, but return policies are for customers, not for you – that’s what the employer I mentioned earlier couldn’t understand.

 Always slant your return policy in favor of your customer.
 If you screwed up, or your product was damaged (regardless of how, when, where, or by whom it was damaged), or if your website listing was inaccurate – refund the customer’s money.

 Do Away with Restocking Fees

 Remember – your return policy shouldn’t be a deterrent – so don’t charge a restocking fee unless it actually costs you something to restock the product.
-If I buy a product from you, never open it or damage it, return it to you, and get charged a 15% – 20% restocking fee, not only will I never buy from you again, but I’ll invest the money you’ve taken from me in destroying your name on the web.
+If I buy a product from you, never open it or damage it, return it to you, and get charged a 15% – 20% restocking fee, not only will I never buy from you again, but I’ll recommend that others don’t either.